 The History of African Development – published by the African Economic History Network (AEHN) – aims to draw experts in the field of African History, Economics and African Development Studies together around an open access textbook.
 The textbook is primarily intended for teachers/lecturers and undergraduate students, at African universities, but also for an interested wider public audience.
 The AEHN is reaching out to all scholars willing to contribute a concise chapter (c.
 5,000 words).
 The chapters describe and explain various aspects of historical African development trajectories in plain English language.
 All chapters include a list of suggested readings, data sources and study questions to test student’s comprehension.
 By offering this book in an open-source environment, the AEHN seeks to facilitate a wider diffusion of the knowledge that is generated within our academic network and support capacity building among a new generation of African historians and development practitioners worldwide.

 Citation: Frankema, Ewout, Hillbom, Ellen, Kufakurinani, Ushehwedu and Meier zu Selhausen, Felix (Eds.)
-(2022).
+(2023).
 The History of African Development.
-An Online Textbook for a New Generation of African Students and Teachers.
+A Textbook for a New Generation of African Students and Teachers.
 African Economic History Network.